-Top 5 4th Quarter Trades of WH - GuruFocus.com
+Top 5 4th Quarter Trades of Wh - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-WHITE PINE CAPITAL LLC reduced their investment in NAS:OIIM by 257,704 shares.
-The trade had a 0.45% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $4.34.
+Wharton Business Group, LLC reduced their investment in BATS:VLUE by 164,115 shares.
+The trade had a 0.91% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $91.03.

-The guru sold out of their 17,355-share investment in NAS:CYBE.
-Previously, the stock had a 0.39% weight in the equity portfolio.
-Shares traded for an average price of $53.86 during the quarter.
+The guru established a new position worth 103,375 shares in ARCA:IVE, giving the stock a 0.87% weight in the equity portfolio.
+Shares traded for an average price of $142.12 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.